SteveJustin1963/tec-Cogdio/README.md

 If and when a link is made to another persons mind hyper-cognition (...the power to perform complex mental operations drastically beyond what is naturally possible) may occur, a collective growing experience of cognition.
 Its more about higher thought, to reason deeply and logically, problem solving and making judgments about information may execute on a higher plane and regulate ones own cognitive activity.

+There was a sci-fi movie called Brainstorm (1983) where scientists invent a brain–computer interface enabling sensations and emotional feelings to be recorded from a person's brain and converted to tape for others to experience with often serious and dangerous effects. https://en.wikipedia.org/wiki/Brainstorm_(1983_film)

+### Iterate

+### Ref